-During the neighborhood resilience action planning process, it was discovered that all too often the community was not aware of infrastructure being constructed or planned, and how these infrastructure improvements are reducing their risks.
+During the neighborhood resilience planning process, it was discovered that all too often the community seems largely unaware of infrastructure being constructed or planned, and how these infrastructure improvements are reducing their risks.
+Such a lack of awareness has undermined trust in government and makes it difficult to receive input from the residents.
 Such a lack of awareness undermines trust in government and makes it difficult to receive input from the residents.
+Working to more effectively communicate City projects and initiatives to community members, by providing such things as low friction easily navigable websites and open source data would reduce the sense that there is opaque decision making, and place the task of being informed into the hands of individual community members.

 When infrastructure work is being planned in the neighborhood, multi-benefit solutions should be prioritized.
-Storm sewer work to reduce street flooding, adding sidewalks and bus shelters to encourage mass transit use, planting shade trees to reduce heat impacts, and making road repairs and adding traffic calming features can be combined.
+Drainage work to reduce flooding with street and sidewalk upgrades, traffic calming, bus shelters to improve mobility and tree planting to reduce heat impacts (and support traffic calming) can be combined.
 This minimizes the disturbance for the community, makes the improvements more visible, and likely saves costs.

-One type of infrastructure that is increasingly used worldwide is green infrastructure.
-Green infrastructure, also called nature-based solutions, is cheaper[6], increases biodiversity and overall ecological health, and is often more flexible.
-While such solutions might be difficult to implement in Houston, given the current practices and the nature of its weather events, it is important to continue to make progress with them because of their long-term benefits.
+Green infrastructure, also called naturebased solutions, is cheaper than traditional landscaping methods, increases biodiversity and overall ecological health, and is often more flexible.
+While such solutions might be difficult to implement in Houston, given the current practices and the nature of its weather events, it is important to continue to make progress with the method because of its long-term benefits.
 These benefits include workforce development.
 While significantly cheaper to construct, green infrastructure requires more intensive maintenance, and can thus provide green jobs.

-To achieve well-planned, multi-functional, and green solutions, the City and County collaboration and innovation is essential.
+To achieve well-planned, multi-functional, and green solutions, City and County collaboration and innovation is essential.
 Both entities must continue to work toward alignment with their capital planning, and internally between their various departments each contributing to implementation of projects.
 To improve success and reduce overall costs, designing projects and creating implementation plans that optimize inter-agency and interdepartmental coordination and integration is necessary.
 Pilot projects allow for institutional creativity and learning that propels local government to create leading-edge solutions.
-All while working together with the local community, especially for a long-term transformative project such as that for Hall's Bayou-a project that, when designed well, can provide many benefits for the community, from health to recreation and education, and likely at a fraction of the upfront and ongoing maintenance costs of traditional 'gray' infrastructure.
+All while working together with the local community, especially for a long-term transformative project such as that for Hall's Bayou-a project that, when designed well, can provide many benefits for the community, from health to recreation and education, and likely at a fraction of the upfront and ongoing maintenance costs of traditional 'gray' infrastructure

 Managing water and heat extremes cannot only be addressed in the public right-of-way.
 On private property, green infrastructure can help with drainage and reduce the impacts of extreme heat, while creating more biodiversity.
 Turf grass lawns have little environmental benefit, require a lot of water and are extremely high maintenance.
-Instead, residential landscapes can reduce water and maintenance by removing turf grass and planting with native trees, shrubs, and perennials.
-Outreach and education for homeowners on how to make the necessary changes on their property will be necessary to change the way people see and use it.
+Instead the community can reduce water and maintenance by removing turf grass and replacing with native trees, shrubs, and perennials in their yards and at their businesses.
+Outreach and education for homeowners on how to make the necessary changes on their property will support the way the community sees GSI and provide ideas for possible applications at their homes and businesses.